Q&A: Making a UniFi and Cisco Network

 Have a question?
 Leave a comment or contact me and I’ll add it to this post.

 All my charts for comparing Ubiquiti’s models of UniFi Gateways, Consoles, Wireless Access Points, and Switches.
-Last updated in August 2024 for the Enterprise Fortress Gateway, UXG-Enterprise, and Wi-Fi 7 access points.
+Last updated in December 2024 for the Enterprise Fortress Gateway, UXG-Enterprise, Enterprise Campus switches, and E7 Enterprise Wi-Fi 7 access points.